Empirical Bayes Regret Minimization: Experiments

-The Bayes regret after tuning by \ternaryebrm is reported in \cref{tab:ternary search}.
+The Bayes regret after tuning by \notes is reported in \cref{tab:tuning}a.
 We observe the following trends.
 First, \ucb can be tuned well.
-Even at a low budget of $s = 100$, the Bayes regret of tuned \ucb is less than a half of that of untuned \ucb.
-When $s = 2000$, the Bayes regret of tuned \ucb is comparable to that of the best design in hindsight, and even to untuned \ts.
-Second, the gains in tuning \ts are minimal, as suggested earlier.
-Finally, \ternaryebrm outperforms \uniform in all experiments.
-The gains are most pronounced at low sampling budgets.
+Even at a low budget of $s = 50$, the regret of tuned \ucb is about a half of that of untuned \ucb.
+When $s = 1000$, the regret of tuned \ucb is comparable to that of the best design in hindsight.
+We observe similar trends for \ts, although the gains are not as significant.